-Best Websites For Programmers | Technology news | Reviews | How tos
+Best Websites For Programmers - TheITstuff

 As a programmer, you will often find yourself as a permanent visitor of some websites.
-These can be tutorial, reference or forums websites.
+These can be a tutorial, reference, or forums websites.
 So here in this article let us have a look at the best websites for programmers.

 W3Schools